 Have you noticed that your usually perfectly toilet-trained pooch has started soiling inside the house?
 As frustrating as it may be, your dog isn’t being disobedient.
 As your dog gets older, you may find they need to be let out for the toilet more frequently, and they may have difficulty getting outside in time.
 Their usual way of ‘asking’ to go out may have changed as they’ve gotten older as, much like us humans, senior dogs can be forgetful.
 Another possible reason for house soiling could be increased anxiety.
 Try revisiting toilet training and adapting your schedule to allow for more frequent toilet breaks for your furry friend

-Despite what you may think, your pooch didn’t destroy your favorite slippers out of spite!
+Despite what you may think, your pooch didn’t destroy your favourite slippers out of spite!
 Dogs often chew things as a way to alleviate anxiety.
-Destructive behavior is not only distressing for us dog parents if valued items are damaged, but your pooch can also hurt themselves if they eat something that isn’t safe for dogs.
-Try to redirect their chewing to dog-friendly items like a filled Kong or a chew and praise them for chewing these things to encourage the behavior.
+Destructive behaviour is not only distressing for us dog parents if valued items are damaged, but your pooch can also hurt themselves if they eat something that isn’t safe for dogs.
+Try to redirect their chewing to dog-friendly items like a filled Kong or a chew and praise them for chewing these things to encourage the behaviour.

-Older dogs may rely on repetitive behaviors as a means of coping with increased anxiety.
+Older dogs may rely on repetitive behaviours as a means of coping with increased anxiety.
 This can include over-licking or nibbling an area of skin, or staring into space for periods of time.
-It may be worth getting them checked by a vet if you’re concerned about the behavior, as some compulsive behaviors can cause harm to your pet, such as nibbling at their skin which can make it red and sore.
+It may be worth getting them checked by a vet if you’re concerned about the behaviour, as some compulsive behaviours can cause harm to your pet, such as nibbling at their skin which can make it red and sore.

 Cognitive Dysfunction (CDS)